 The Millennium Bug

 The Millennium Bug (also known as Y2K) is a problem that occurred in the coding of computerized systems at the beginning of the year 2000.
 Legacy software and programs written in the early days of computing were designed to store four-digit years as two digits instead in order to save computer storage space.
 So 1988 would be interpreted as “88”, 1999 as “99” and so on.
-However, major and rather costly issue arose when systems weren’t able to indicate “00” as the year 2000.
+However, the major and rather costly issue arose when systems weren’t able to indicate “00” as the year 2000.
 Instead, it was recognized as 1900.

 That cost $500 billion and a lot of confusion.